beesperester/python-parsley/README.md

 ]
 ```

-This is an example usecase using a mockup html markug.
+This is an example usecase using a mockup html markup.

 > example.py